Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/values-and-principles.md

 of the quandaries we face when assessing our values and applying them, and balancing considerations is important and choices need to be made.

 However, it is important to not associate "balance" with "equality".
-Some values are more valued than others, both objectively and depending on context, and treating some values more than they are actually valued is a recipe for shit software and unpleasant software engineering.
+Some values and principles are more valued than others, both objectively and depending on context, and treating some values and principles more than they are actually valued is a recipe for shit software and unpleasant software engineering.